New pump track in Olympia's Isthmus Park, with the state capitol in the background. Credit: Nikki McCoy

 The pump track is positioned where the new — and hugely popular — Oly on Ice skating rink was set up this past winter.
 The city plans to swap these amenities seasonally as a way to keep the Isthmus Park area populated and enjoyed.

-Situated right near the Heritage Park Fountain, and across from Capitol Lake, the pump track is in a super family-friendly part of downtown Olympia.
+Situated right near the Heritage Park Fountain [currently closed], and across from Capitol Lake, the pump track is in a super family-friendly part of downtown Olympia.
 The fountain is open daily from 11 a.m.–9 p.m. during summer (June–September) and will be a great way to cool down and chill out after a hot day on the track.

-For treats, Sophie’s Scoops gelato is just a few blocks away as part of the acclaimed 222 Market, which includes other businesses that source sustainably and value community, such as Chelsea Oyster Bar and Fleurae Floral Design and Gifts.
+For treats, Sofie’s Scoops Gelateria is located just a few blocks away as part of the acclaimed 222 Market, which includes other businesses that source sustainably and value community, such as Chelsea Oyster Bar and Fleurae Floral Design and Gifts.
 Sophie’s small-batch, made-from-scratch gelato is among the best you’ll ever have.
 Flavors change daily, and you’re always in for a treat (tip: try my fave, which is lime with candied ginger).

 The Percival Landing pier, which is a beautiful stroll during the summer, is right across the street from the pump track, anchored by the newly re-opened historical Oyster House restaurant.